 In other states, it remains difficult to predict how courts will rule when faced with a question about expiring credit card debt.
 Kentucky specifies a five-year expiration period for oral contracts and 15 years for written contracts.
 The period that will apply to card debt is unclear; some courts in other states have held that credit card agreements, because they can be changed unilaterally by the card issuer, do not qualify as written contracts.
 Legal experts said they are unaware of precedent-setting rulings within Kentucky on the question, leaving courts to weigh the circumstances and documents of each case individually.

-Some credit card agreements may stipulate that the laws governing the home state of the issuer determine the terms and major provisions of the contract.
-That means that if the credit cardholder lives in Maine, but the issuer is based in Delaware, the Delaware statute of limitations may apply.
+Some credit card agreements may stipulate that the laws governing the home state of the issuer, not the consumer, determine the terms and major provisions of the contract.
+That means that if the credit card holder lives in Maine, but the issuer is based in Delaware, the Delaware statute of limitations may apply.

 Do not confuse the statute of limitations with the length of time that a debt may remain on a credit report.
 A bankruptcy, for instance, will remain on a credit report for 10 years regardless of the statute of limitations.
 If a creditor successfully wins a judgment for payment of a debt, that information can remain on a credit report for seven years.

-Re-aging debt Consumers should be aware of a practice called re-aging of old debts.
-The clock on the statute of limitations may start anew if a consumer makes a payment -- even a small amount -- on a debt that has exceeded or is approaching the end of the statute of limitations.
+Consumers should be aware of a practice called re-aging of old debts.
+The clock on the statute of limitations may start anew if a consumer makes a payment — even a small amount — on a debt that has exceeded or is approaching the end of the statute of limitations.
 Acknowledging an old debt may also extend the time limit on potential debt collection lawsuits.
 Consumer advocates now advise debtors not to acknowledge old debts or debts they don’t recognize as their own to avoid inadvertently resetting the clock on the statute of limitations.

 “Any new activity on it could re-age it and make it more collectable,” says Lauren Saunders, managing attorney for the National Consumer Law Center, a consumer rights group.
 “You’re better off ignoring a call about an ancient debt.
 It’s best to send them a letter saying I don’t recognize this or please verify it.”